neilsteven1997/cybersecurity/writeups/wireshark-the-basics-tryhackme-2025-12-14.md

 * Packet dissection typically shows layers for **Frame** (L1), **MAC** (L2), **IP** (L3), **Protocol** (L4), and
   **Application** (L5/L7).
 * The **Protocol Errors** section within Layer 4 highlights reassembled TCP segments, which is relevant for forensic analysis.

 ---
-Use the "Exercise.pcapng" file to answer the questions.
-View packet number 38.
-Which markup language is used under the HTTP protocol?
-- `eXtensible Markup Language`

-What is the arrival date of the packet?
-(Answer format: Month/Day/Year)
-- `05/13/2004`

-What is the TTL value?
-- `47`

-What is the TCP payload size?
-- `424`

-What is the e-tag value?
-(For example: 82ecb-6321-9e904585)
-- `9a01a-4696-7e354b00`

----
 ## Packet Navigation